tnicola/ngx-joyride/README.md

 # Angular 2 Joyride
-An Angular Joyride library built entirely in Angular, without using any heavy external dependencies like Bootstrap or JQuery.
+An Angular Tour (Joyride) library built entirely in Angular, without using any heavy external dependencies like Bootstrap or JQuery.
+From now on you can easily guide your users through your site showing them all the sections and features.

 <p align="center">
 	<img src ="https://github.com/tnicola/angular2-joyride/blob/master/docs/joyrideStepExample.PNG" />